You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 It involves doing the things you love.

-So, what steps do you take to semi-retire?
+So, what steps do you take to semi-retire and travel the world?
 As with any goal, you need a plan:

-- Figure out why you want to semi-retire and what you want to do: How much money will you need per year?
+- Figure out why you want to semi-retire and travel the world, and what you want to do: How much money will you need per year?
 Account for potential medical emergencies and unexpected expenses.

 - Save and live below your means BUT make sure to enjoy today: Don’t make it painful!